 This protection also covers situations between students.
 It is the responsibility of the education provider, Örebro University, to ensure that the discrimination or harassment ceases.
 As a student, you have a strong protection against discrimination.

 Note that the protection does not apply in the private sphere, for example, if you are victimised by a neighbour or a friend.
 Instead, such violations of your dignity are a matter for the police.

 What is harassment?

 Harassment is a form of discrimination.
 Harassment is an action, behaviour or treatment that violates a person’s dignity and which is associated to one or more of the grounds of discrimination.

-It may involve ridicule or humiliation, such as derogatory comments on appearance, dress or behaviour.
+It may involve ridicule or humiliation, such as derogatory comments about appearance, dress or behaviour.
 It also includes generalisations about someone’s characteristics, ostracism, gestures, pictures or sabotaging a student’s ability to complete their training.
 Harassment may be directed towards an individual or a group.

 What is sexual harassment?

-Sexual harassment is an unwanted behaviour or behaviour of sexual nature that violates someone’s dignity.
+Sexual harassment is an unwanted behaviour or a behaviour of sexual nature that violates someone’s dignity.
 Sexual harassment differs from harassment in general in that the person who is subjected need not be protected by any of the seven grounds of discrimination for it to be considered sexual harassment.

 Sexual harassment may be: